0xfff0800/TikTok-Back/README.md

  - Quality of the HTML files depends on how the Wayback Machine saved them.
 Some are better than others.
  - This tool is best for text.
 You might have some luck with photos.
 You cannot download videos.
  - By definition, if an account is suspended or no longer exists, all their video would be considered deleted.
- - Custom date range is not about when Tweets were made, but rather when they were _archived_.
+ - Custom date range is not about when video were made, but rather when they were _archived_.
 For example, a video from 2011 may have been archived today.

 ## Telegram 👋
 Follow our channel for more tools